kitajchuk/node-squarespace-server/README.md

 node-squarespace-server
 =======================

-> A local Squarespace development server in [node.js](http://nodejs.org/) for folks using the [developer platform](http://developers.squarespace.com).
+> A local Squarespace development server in [node.js](http://nodejs.org/) for folks using the [developer platform](http://developers.squarespace.com). **Note: This currently isn't working with sandbox accounts in trial mode**.

 ## Usage